lxc/incus/doc/howto/images_manage.md

 (images-manage-export)=
 ## Export an image to a file

-Images are located in the image store of your local server or a remote LXD server.
+Images are located in the image store of your local server or a remote Incus server.
 You can export them to a file though.
 This method can be useful to back up image files or to transfer them to an air-gapped environment.